-Here, we are presenting the process that we recommend to our customers, but feel free to adapt it to your workflow/requirements.
+Here, we are presenting the process recommended to our customers, but feel free to adapt it to your own workflow/requirements.

-If you don't use Github, for each branch of your code base, we want to validate that your updated documentation file is still valid and will not fail during deployment.
-We will use the
+If you don't use Github, for each branch of your code base you can check that your documentation file is still valid and will not fail during deployment.
+By using the

-bump validate command each time a branch is pushed and will make the build fail if the documentation file is not valid.
+bump deploy --dry-runcommand each time a branch is pushed you will make sure to fail the build if the documentation file is not valid.
 You can also use the

 Once your branch has been merged into your main branch (generally the

-master one), you will want to deploy your new documentation file and make it live.
-We will use the
+mainone) you will want to deploy your new documentation file and make it live.
+You will use the

 If you prefer not using a

-Here are examples for integrating Bump with the most known CI products:
+Here are examples for integrating Bump with the most commonly used CI products: